lhm0/heart_rate_monitor/readme.md

 ## 🖨️ 3D Printing

 STL files for the enclosure are located in the `3d_print` folder.
 All parts are optimized for FDM printers and require no supports.
+However, the "top" housing part consists of two objects ("text1" and "top1").
+You might use different color filaments for these objects.
+Check the parts "top" and "clamp" for inserted nuts. "top" has 6 inserted M2 nuts, "clamp" has 1 inserted M2 nut.
+When printing "top" and "clamp", include pauses in order to insert the nuts.
 Assembly instructions are available in the upcoming Instructables article and YouTube video.

 ---